 Cool and quirky is the name of the game at this long-established Knightsbridge outlet, known for its innovative hand-built frames.
-A new collection is introduced twice a year, perhaps Warhol-inspired or the classic retro styling of the ‘Belle du Jour’ range.
-(The glasses supremo has even been handling Victoria Beckham’s impressive eyewear collection.)
+A new collection is introduced twice a year: spring/summer and autumn/winter with seasonal capsule collections in between.

-C&G is renowned for its clever use of colour in its optical frames, while sunglasses run the gamut from leather-trimmed aviators to oversized tortoiseshell numbers.
+Cutler & Gross is renowned for its clever use of colour in its optical frames, while sunglasses run the gamut from leather-trimmed aviators to oversized tortoiseshell numbers.
 What characterises all of the frames is the high quality.
-The iconic Vintage eyewear range, meanwhile, draws rock and film stars to the fabulous sister shop at no.7, which has period gems dating back to the 1920s.
-Current bestsellers include 1960s Persols, ’70s Porsche and ’80s Cazals with prices from £200 to £3,000.
+The iconic Vintage eyewear range, meanwhile, draws rock and film stars to the fabulous vintage shop in Marylebone, which has period gems, from 1930s Bausch & Lomb through to 1980s Cazal.
+All frames are handcrafted in 42 steps in the eponymous factory in Italy.

 |Venue name:||Cutler & Gross||Contact:|